Woman shares how flesh-eating disease nearly killed her

 "When I woke up that day for the mammogram, I was in my coffin.
 It just wasn't closed yet," Becca said.

-After being told to go to the nearest emergency room, Becca says she learned her diagnosis: necrotizing fasciitis, or flesh-eating disease.
+After being told to go to the nearest emergency room, Becca says she learned her diagnosis: necrotizing fasciitis, a flesh-eating disease that can take your life within 72 hours

-At 10 p.m. on ABC13, Eyewitness News Reporter Steven Romo sat down with Becca as she shared her unlikely story of survival, and hear her warning about this disease.
+Becca says many people assume she got the bacteria in the water, but she says she was working 12-hour days and hadn't even been to the beach.
+She thinks she somehow got the infection at her workplace.

+Becca underwent surgery, and doctors removed a large amount of infected tissue.
+She was in the hospital for months.